White House unleashes on Fauci after criticism of Atlas and Trump's pandemic response | NewsChannel 3-12

 “I have real problems with that guy,” Fauci said.
 “He’s a smart guy who’s talking about things that I believe he doesn’t have any real insight or knowledge or experience in.
 He keeps talking about things that when you dissect it out and parse it out, it doesn’t make any sense.”

 “We’re in for a whole lot of hurt.
-It’s not a good situation,” Fauci told the Post.
+It’s not a good situation,” Fauci said.
 “All the stars are aligned in the wrong place as you go into the fall and winter season, with people congregating at home indoors.
 You could not possibly be positioned more poorly.”

 Deere pushed back on this warning Saturday, saying, “Dr. Fauci may have just admitted that he is afraid the cure will be worse than the disease and that unlike the President he has no confidence in the American people to make the best choice for themselves armed with CDC best practices.”